Constantine Phaulkon: Downfall and death

 Phaulkon's closeness to the king earned him the envy of some Thai members of the royal court, which would eventually prove to be his undoing.
 When King Narai became terminally ill, a rumor spread that Phaulkon wanted to use the designated heir, Phra Pi, as a puppet and actually become ruler himself, according to Thai historical records this was in fact a credible claim.
 This provided credence for Pra Phetracha, the foster brother of Narai to stage a coup d'état, the 1688 Siamese revolution.
-In Lopburi on 31 March 1688, Phaulkon had a discussion with the French general Marshal Desfarges for the plans to put down Petracha's plot before the latter moved to the fort in Bangkok, however a month later on 15 April, Desfarges was persuaded by Frenchmen Véret and Abbé de Lionne to abandon plans to go to Lopburi to help Phaulkon and remained in his fort instead.
+In Lopburi on 31 March 1688, Phaulkon a discussed plans to put down Phetracha's plot with the French general Marshal Desfarges before the former retreated to the fort in Bangkok, however a month later on 15 April, Desfarges was persuaded by Frenchmen Véret and Abbé de Lionne to abandon plans to go to Lopburi to help Phaulkon and remained in his fort instead.

 On 18 May, King Narai, Phra Pi, and their followers were arrested.
-Phaulkon was summoned to the palace, where he and his 21 men were surrounded by the Siamese soldiers and disarmed.
-He was taken to the palace dungeon where he would be restrained and brutally tortured.
-Phra Pi was later decapitated on 20 May, his head was thrown at the feet of Phaulkon, with the remarked "See, there is your king".
+Phaulkon was summoned to the palace, where he and his 21 men were surrounded by Siamese soldiers and disarmed.
+He was taken to the palace dungeon where he would be restrained and tortured.
+Phra Pi was later decapitated on 20 May and his head was thrown at the feet of Phaulkon with the remark, "See, there is your king".
 On 25 May, Desfarges was summoned to Lopburi by Phetracha and arrived on 2 June.
-He said nothing about saving Phaulkon, and Petracha assumed that the French had abandoned Phaulkon.
+Desfarges said nothing about saving Phaulkon, and Phetracha assumed that the French had abandoned Phaulkon.

-On 5 June 1688, Desfarges departed Lopburi, leaving his two sons there as hostages.
+On 5 June 1688, Desfarges departed Lopburi, leaving his two sons and a few others there as hostages.
 Phaulkon was made to hang Phra Pi's head around his neck and Phetracha declared him guilty of high treason.
 Phaulkon was placed on the silver palanquin mounted on his elephant, and was led out by Phetracha's men to the area of Wat Sak temple in the evening, where Luang Sorasak decapitated and also disemboweled him as witnessed by Father de Bèze.
-His remains are buried in the shallow grave in front of Wat Sak, but on that same day, his remains were later dug up and eaten by scavenging dogs.
+His remains were buried in a shallow grave in front of Wat Sak.
+However, later that same day, the remains were dug up and eaten by scavenging dogs.
 When King Narai learned what had happened, he was furious, but was too weak to take any action.
 Narai died several days later on 11 July 1688, virtually a prisoner in his own palace.
-Phetracha then proclaimed himself the new king of Siam and began his regime which expelled almost all French troop from the kingdom.
+Phetracha then proclaimed himself the new king of Siam and began his regime which expelled almost all French troops from the kingdom.